This is a difficult Article to argue wth because on its face it seems to be saying something Biblically sound.

 Having sex as a young person doesn’t make you out of God’s reach.
 It doesn’t make you horrible.
 It doesn’t make you unredeemable.

-What it does do is open up so many things you don’t need to be dealing with.
+What it does do is potentially open up so many things you wouldn’t otherwise need to be dealing with.
 What it does is create greater opportunity for things to happen that can change and/or set the course of your life on a path that you may not be ready to understand or choose for yourself.
 There is no reason to run headlong into your sexuality – whatever it is – just because our society presents you with so many options to do just that and suggests it’s all morally neutral.